evangelia-mitsopoulou/restaurant-menu/README.md

 #### Molecules

 These building blocks are more complex in their structure in comparison with the previous ones and act as wrapper elements of more than one atoms.
 They can contain either only Material UI ones, or only custom ones or a mixture of both.
 The AllergyInfo molecule is an example of a purely custom molecule.
 It contains a text title and the list of allergic ingredients.
 Navigator Bar is a hybrid one which within a custom div wrapper contains a material UI Button.
 This component visually refers to the bottom sticky opaque bar that contains the next button.
 The Menu Selector component, which is the top container which contains the course categories technically is a pure replication of a Material UI one.
 Lastly, the Course Card component is also a Material UI one, whose structure has been a bit modified by using other Material UI atoms.
+So far we described mostly the technical details of the templates/layout of the components.
+The methodology and architecture of their css will be more thoroughly described in a later section.

 #### Organisms

 These building blocks are containing more than one molecules within them.
-Card List and Results.
+Card List and Results are the two organisms designed for this project.
+Card list is a grid container that contains cards.
+Visually it is the main area of the screen in which the cards are displayed in a Grid system.
+The latter has been used from Material UI.
+A fluid grid design has been built, meaning for extra small screens there is one column layout, for small screen two column layout, for medium screen a 3 column layout and for large screen a 4 column layout.
+In the sass file of this component media queries and overriding of breakpoints have been used to achieve the fluid responsiveness.
+More specifically the width of the card item is calculated based on the following pattern:<br/>

+`width = card-item-width *X + X*2 + 4;` <br/>

+where X is the number of columns.
+The "X*2" is the sum calculation of the pixels of the border of each card item and 4 is an extra space because on hover on cards an extra border is added and there should be enough space to keep the item on the same row.

 ### Styles

-The folder structure under styles is following [ITCSS methodoloy](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/)
+The folder structure under styles is following [ITCSS methodoloy](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/).
+This methodology is very handy and enforces a maintanble and extenndible css architecture.
+It is a good design practice if we separate in css skin from structure.

+* settings
+* elements
+* tools

+In the settings subfolder styles we store different two types of variables, skin-related and structure-related.
+In elements subfolder we store some generic css which is shared accross the whole application.
+For example
+Under tools

 ### Theme

-Conceptually theme is relatd with CSS.
+Conceptually theme is related with CSS.
 However it is placed in its own folder because it is javascript.
-Within here we [customize Material UI](https://material-ui.com/customization/themes/) with our own theme.
+In theme.js file within the theme folder i [overwrote the default skin of Material UI](https://material-ui.com/customization/themes/) components that have been used in the project.
+Overrides here refer to both skin and structural css changes of Material UI components.
+If we want to modify the css of a Material UI Component by adding new css properties and not overriding existing ones we can write them directly in the sass files of the respective components.
+So in Theme we customize the css of Material UI components.
+The customisation of our own custom components is made directly in the sass files of these and depending on the type of change we want we can modify the css at different layers of the aformentioned ITCSS architecture.

+To further elaborate on the above and make a bit more clear how a customisation at Material UI components level can take place, let's use examples from the code to describe

+* what is a skin css override on a Material UI component,
+* what is a structural css override on a Material UI component and
+* what is an extension to the css of a Material UI component

+The color and background color properties of the containedPrimary of the MuiButton is a skin override because it has to do with colors.
+The flexDirection of MuiFormGroup is a structural css because it refers to layout.
+In MuiCardContent at CourseCard.scss the text-align property is an extension to the css of MuiCardContent.

 ### Data